Ana Victoria Jiménez: Photography

 Jiménez's first photographic essay was, Jiménez: 1985.
 This photographic essay, narrates a story in which a woman climbs up to a tree to speak of her youth, while also portraying wishes of getting married and fulfilling her dreams.
 The woman of this narrative, is eventually beaten by her husband and her children are taken away from her, resulting in her becoming crazy.
-According to Andrea Giunta, Jimenez's purpose of this photographic essay was to shed light on the influence that religion had on women in Mexico.
+According to Andrea Giunta, Jiménez's purpose of this photographic essay was to shed light on the influence that religion had on women in Mexico.

 Other photographic essays that she created were, "Ensayo Sobre Todo Trabajo Domestico" (Essay on All Domestic Work) and Cuaderno de Tareas.
 Ensayo Sobre Todo Trabajo Domestico, is a photographic essay on domestic work, from 1978, containing many photographs that capture the daily lives of domestic workers.
 Cuaderno de Tareas, is also a project in essay form, that documents (from 1978-1981) a domestic worker; Jiménez shadowed a specific female domestic worker.
 In this project, viewers can see the pictures of the domestic worker performing her paid job, such as cleaning and washing clothes.
 Jiménez decided to highlight "focus" on the worker's hands “as she cooked, cleaned the bathroom, washed by hand, folded clothes, wrote on her type writer, and used the sewing machine."
 Cecilia Fajardo-Hill claims, that Jiménez's work in this project was intended to “recognize” the “value of work in the home” which was an issue that many feminist wrote about during this time.

 Ana Victoria Jiménez's photographic style was highly associated with radical feminism by the end of the 1970s.
 According to Ana Victoria Jiménez, her style in photography was spontaneous when she first began to take photos.
 She utilized journals to read about techniques, but she did not know how to professionally handle a camera; she took photos as she pleased.
 After receiving some training in 1975, Jiménez claims to have known how to better handle a camera and take pictures.
 Before her training, she states that, she would capture images by a far distance because she was "afraid of the camera", but afterwards, she began to get close to the people she captured.
 During her time of working with collaborative groups, Jiménez built a dark room in her home, where she learned to develop photolithographs to produce negatives for print productions.
 She even experimented with photolithography to print her own photographs and works.